Jiraporn1008/Vanness-Plus-Skill-Test/README.md

    - `Daily report_YYYYMMDD_First_Last.xls`
    - `New Employee_YYYYMM.xls`
 4. The app will automatically:
-   - Parse the uploaded files
+   - Parse uploaded files in-browser
-   - Display raw data in tables
+   - Display data tables for each file
+   - Identify candidates with `"Pass"` status
-   - Match candidates to employee entries
+   - Match them with employee records
-   - Render a dashboard with the mapped data
+   - Show results in a unified dashboard

 ### Run on GitHub Pages